 Soil Test Results: What Do They Mean?

-If you have ever received either soil test results or a soils recommendation report from the Noble Foundation, perhaps you wondered what all those numbers meant.
+If you have ever received either soil test results or a soils recommendation report from the Noble Research Institute, perhaps you wondered what all those numbers meant.
 I will attempt to explain them in this article.

 First of all, there are several parts to the report.
 The top section has information that identifies the soil sample and information you provide us.
 The middle section contains the results from the laboratory analysis.
 At the bottom is the recommendation section in two parts, a fertilizer recommendation on the left and written comments on the right.